Watts-Lab/task-mapping/tasks/summaries/Divergent Association Task-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants have to come up with 10 noun as different from each as possible.
+Participants are given a blank space to write 10 words in.

 ## 2. Goal Directives
 Come up with 10 nouns as different from each other as possible in four minutes.